rypatil2001/C-Programming/35_Function_Pointer.md

 A **function pointer** is a pointer variable that stores the **address of a function**.
 Using function pointers, we can call a function **indirectly**, just like calling it normally, but through a pointer.

-This concept is widely used in:
+This concept is widely used in :

 * Callback functions
 * Menu-driven programs